milindjagre/2019_debate4/README.md

 1. Most involved candidate
 2. Most frequently used words by the candidates
 3. Candidate who used the most number of words while answering questions
+4. Candidate who used the most number of sentences while answering questions

 ## Keep watching this space!!